BBC First: South Africa

 The channel launched on DStv in South Africa on 18 October 2015.
-On 4 August 2020, It was announced that BBC First will close in South Africa at the end of August 2020 after its current carriage agreement with MultiChoice was not renewed.
-Some of its programming were moved to sister channel, BBC Brit, and streaming service, Britbox.
+On 4 August 2020, it was announced that BBC First would close in South Africa at the end of August 2020 after its current carriage agreement with MultiChoice was not renewed.
+Some of its programming was moved to sister channel BBC Brit and streaming service Britbox.

 Programming blocks

 There are BBC First programming blocks on the following channels: